dmbarbour/wikilon/docs/AwelonLang.md

 ## Words

 Words are the user-definable unit for Awelon code.
-Structurally, a word starts with a lower-case alpha and may contain underscores or digits.
-As a regular expression, this is: `[a-z][a-z0-9_]*`.
-Additionally, there is a size constraint: words must not surpass 32 characters (bytes) in length.
+Structurally, a word starts with a lower case alpha and may otherwise contain lower case alphas, digits, and the underscore.
+As a regular expression, this is: `[a-z][a-z_0-9]*`.
+There is also a size limit: words should not surpass 32 characters in length.

 Words are evaluated in context of a *Dictionary*, where each word is defined by an Awelon program.
 Definitions of words within a dictionary must form a directed acyclic graph.
 The semantics for words are extremely trivial: we lazily substitute the word by its definition.